gingray/NCassette/README.md

 NCassette its a tool specially for debugging purposes but u can use it how ever u want.
 It can helps to 'mock' or 'caching' heavy parts of ur algorithms during debugging.

-An attempt to create some kind of VCR in Ruby or Betamax in Java, but main idea not quite the same lib record the answer from service not trying to intercept the connection or something like that.
+An attempt to create some kind of C# alternative of Ruby VCR or C# alternative Java Betamax, but main idea not quite the same lib record the answer from service not trying to intercept the connection or something like that.

 Thats mean that ucan record not only some network manipulation but what ever u want and its very simple and light weigth, no additional dependencies.
 Example below: